- Home Page

 New incentive; where the young adults can express themselves by creating new niches and markets, in an effort to turn the trending direction of value here in Springfield, around.

 One kid might make his or her own clothes, and try his or her hand at business (free of all the profiteering legislation and stipulations which are heaped against anyone else that might otherwise go that route).

-The fact is: Void of jobs, or worse, slave-wage earning jobs that degrade and demean the worker's self-worth and creativitiy, ensures your house is broken into this year.
+Void of jobs, or worse, slave-wage earning jobs that degrade and demean the worker's self-worth and creativity, ensures your house is broken into this year.

 Void of self-worth and community-pride, your property is stolen, your family member is physically harmed and robbed.

 Surely we can pave the direction for the children whom are the next generation?